drochgenius/typescript-node-package-starter/README.md

 ## What is TypeScript

--   You don't need to learn another programming language: TypeScript is a superset of JavaScript, it's just JS + static type safety.
+-   Not another language: JavaScript + Static type checking.
 -   Typescript catches type-related bugs in your IDE, and at compilation time.
 -   TypeScript compiles to readable, standards-based JavaScript.

 ## Why should I use it?

--   Improve the quality of your JavaScript codebases.
+-   Improve the quality of your JavaScript codebases
--   Like Babel, it lets you write you code with ESnext syntax compiled to the target you want: ES5, ES6, ESnext.
+-   Replaces Babel
 -   Provides Enhanced IntelliSense in Visual Studio Code
--   Gives you refactoring superpowers.
+-   Gives you refactoring superpowers
--   Helps you enforce contracts by sharing type definitions between the client and the server.
+-   Helps you enforce contracts by sharing type definitions between the client and the server

 For more details and full documentation, see the [TypeScript website](https://www.typescriptlang.org/).